FOR THE WEEK OF MAY 05, 2008

 GTA IV is racing off the shelves and also provoking a fresh round of concern about its violent and sexually suggestive content.
 Players assume the roles of mobster-like characters who fire grenades, shoot police helicopters and punch cab drivers in the face, among other acts, as they follow the interactive story lines in a setting that resembles a seedier version of New York City.

 Critics fear some players see the violence as "heroic" or a way to get attention, and may cross the line from gaming to gangster acts.
 In response to pressure, the Chicago Transit Authority took down ads promoting the new release.
 Politicians and parents' groups have urged stores not to sell it.
-On the other side, defenders believe GTA provides an emotional outlet and say the vast majority of players know such actions in real life bring serious consequences.

 Professor says: "People think video games equal kids and that if it's just a game, it should be fine.
 But the idea that a game is made for a mature audience -- we don't have our arms around that yet." -- Robin Burke, game-development scholar at DePaul University, Chicago